buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Running Tests ##

-Use a terminal - *must be the Docker Quickstart Terminal if on Windows or Mac*:
+Use a terminal - *must be the Docker Quickstart Terminal if on Windows or Mac* - to run the following commands:

 ```
 docker exec -t aur-api npm test